segmentio/segment-docs/src/getting-started/03-planning-full-install.md

 - **Destination Enabled** Turning on a destination is a key value driver for our customers.
 - **Debugger Call Expanded** When we see that a certain customer has used the live event stream feature a number of times, we can reach out to see if we can help them debug.

-For an ecommerce company, however, the main events might be something like:
+For an Ecommerce company, however, the main events might be something like:

 - **Account Created**
 - **Product Added**
 - **Order Completed**

+> success ""
-Note that Segment has a set of “reserved” event names specifically for ecommerce, called our [ecommerce spec](https://segment.com/docs/connections/spec/ecommerce/v2).
+> **Tip**: As we mentioned [above](#check-if-a-business-spec-meets-your-needs), Segment has a set of “reserved” event names specifically for ecommerce, called our [Ecommerce Spec](/docs/connections/spec/ecommerce/v2).
 Check it out to see which events we cover and how they are used in our downstream destinations.

-For a community, on the other hand, there is an entirely different set of actions that indicate engagement listed below.
-For example, a community like [GrowthHackers](https://growthhackers.com/) might want to track actions like:
+An online community, on the other hand, has an entirely different set of actions that indicate engagement, as listed below.
+For example, a community might want to track actions like:

 - **Content Viewed**
 - **Content Shared**